muratk3n/thirdwave/en/2019/05/bezos-space-infrastructure.md

 four times the energy needed.

 Important point 10 KW / person is a first-world number.
 Not everyone in the world is there yet.

-Plus currently we live in luxurious consumption, and waste.
+Plus first world is living in luxurious consumption mode, and lots of waste.
 Imagine how much energy is wasted in commuting.
-People travel distances daily that would be unthinkable 100 years ago, and it isn't advance.
+People travel distances daily that would be unthinkable 100 years ago, which isn't necessarily advance.
 It is waste.

 No need to go to space for energy, because in space energy gain becomes 1368 W/m2, from 1000 W/m2.
 It isn't doubling, or tripling